O-Jever/audio-player/README.md

-# Music player with visualization of sound using Paper.gs
+# Music player with visualization of sound using Paper.js